barbarer/py4e-int/_sources/functions/peer_int.rst

     :feedback_d: Try again.
 This will output the biggest number among a, b and c.
     :feedback_e: Try again.
 The hint is: we can compare a, b and c in pairs using If block.
 After each comparison, we make variable  'smallest' equal to the smaller number in the pair.

-    Write a Python function called min(a, b, c) that takes in integers a, b, c and returns the smallest.
+    Which of the following creates a function ``min(a, b, c)`` that takes in integers a, b, c and returns the smallest.

     .. code-block:: python